 On the tenth anniversary of Sept.
-11, the people of Town and Country and Manchester spent the day honoring the lives lost and the bravery and shown by first responders at the World Trade Center.
+11, the people of Town and Country and Manchester honoring the lives lost and the bravery and shown by first responders at the World Trade Center.

-Sunday morning at 8:46 a.m. (the time the first plane hit the World Trade Center ten years ago) the Manchester fire crews and police officers, joined Mayor Dave Willson and fellow citizens at the Manchester Veterans Memorial for a wreath laying ceremony.
+Sunday morning at 8:46 a.m. (the time the first plane hit the World Trade Center ten years ago) the Manchester fire crews and police officers, joined Mayor Dave Willson and fellow citizens at the for a wreath laying ceremony.

 The group observed a moment of silence together, and Mayor Willson read a proclamation remembering lives lost and expressing support in coming together as a community.

-At 9:11 a.m. a crowd of around 400 left from Mike Duffy's Pub and Grill on the March to the Arch, a 21-mile memorial walk started by resident Bo Drochelman, who first made the walk alone, and repeated the walk the next year with a few close friends and family.
+At 9:11 a.m. a crowd of around 400 left from on the March to the Arch, a 21-mile memorial walk started by resident Bo Drochelman, who first made the walk alone, and repeated the walk the next year with a few close friends and family.
 The event has grown over the years into a great community effort, and more walkers are expected to join the crowd on their route throughout the day.

 Click through the gallery to hear how the people of Town and Country and Manchester have been compelled to commemorate the day in their own ways.